Pankov404/DevStack-with-Swift-Neutron-LBaaS/README.md

 # DevStack-with-Swift-Neutron-LBaaS
 Preconfigured DevStack stable/Juno (Snapshot from jenkins 21/05/2015) with Swift, Neutron &amp; LBaaSv2
+##Intro
+This repo was successfully tested on Ubuntu 14.04 (tested date: 22/05/2015)

+This repo was created for easy testing installation the latest version of DevStack (Juno) with Swift, Neutron &amp; LBaaSv2

 ##Pre-installation
 Please check that you distro is updated